softquantus/research/q8+_quantum_sparse_nn.md

 * Each input is a **4-element vector** representing real angles.
 * Only components whose absolute value exceeds 0.1 get encoded by a single-qubit **RY rotation** followed by a **CNOT** to the next wire, effectively creating *data-driven sparsity* in the circuit.
 * The QNode returns the expectation ⟨Z⟩ of every qubit, so the quantum layer’s output dimension equals its input dimension.
-* **Parameter-shift gradients** are requested, giving analytic derivatives without finite differences.citeturn3view0turn8search6
+* **Parameter-shift gradients** are requested, giving analytic derivatives without finite differences.

 ---